 Now: There are a few purchased healthy gluten-free crackers that I buy from time to time, so I’d be willing to use those occasionally.
 But I’d like to try Ali’s Quinoa-Seed Crackers, Elana’s Vegan Herb Crackers, or Maggie’s Sesame Almond Crackers.

 Then: Yep, I included packaged chips in Son’s lunches all the time.
 Son’s favorites were those stackable, thin, “formed” chips.
 It turns out they aren’t even gluten free like most chips.

-Now: There are some healthier chips on the market today (I especially like the veggie chips, like sweet potato, beet, etc.) and I’m sure that I’d still share some packaged ones from time to time, but it’s pretty easy to make one’s own potato chips like Karina shows here.
+Now: There are some healthier chips on the market today (I especially like the veggie chips, like sweet potato, beet, etc.) and I’m sure that I’d still share some packaged ones from time to time, but Karina shows that it’s pretty easy to make one’s own potato chips.
 Or you could not go wrong with these yellow squash chips, which Jen’s kids fought over (if your child’s school starts while yellow squash is still in season).
 Zucchini chips are another great chip option and zucchini seems to be around pretty much year round these days.
 These Zucchini Chips from Alyssa look perfect for a kid’s lunch.
 And you’ve now happily crossed over into the Veggies category!

 Then: Unless veggies were included in leftovers packed in thermoses, sadly, few veggies made it into Son’s lunch.

-From: I did pack raw carrots from time to time, but later information revealed that the baby carrots that I packed were treated with small amounts of chlorine as an antimicrobial.
+From: I did pack raw carrots from time to time, but later information revealed that the “baby” carrots that I packed were treated with small amounts of chlorine as an antimicrobial.
 Added chlorine even in small amounts was not an ingredient I wanted in Son’s food.
 (Note: Later articles seemed to dismiss this information but I was still wary.)
 A better “go to” lunch with an emphasis on veggies would be hummus (in different flavors) with cut red pepper strips, cucumber sticks (or slices), and similar.